OpenRiskNet/example-java-servlet/openshift/templates/README.md

 NAME                            READY     STATUS    RESTARTS   AGE po/example-java-servlet-7frj3   1/1       Running   0          5s
 ```
 Notice the route.
-This tells you that you should be able to access the app at http://example-java-servlet-myproject.192.168.64.18.nip.io
+This tells you that you should be able to access the app at  the location exposed by your route which will
+ebe something like this: http://example-java-servlet-myproject.prod.openrisknet.org

 ## Conclusion